camilleC/SpanishTutor/README.md

 An AI-powered Spanish language tutor that adapts to your proficiency level using the Llama language model.

 The OpenAI client is pointed at a local Ollama server.
 This is a practical workaround to avoid paying for API usage on OpenAI’s cloud services.
-By running the llama model locally via Ollama and configuring the OpenAI client to send requests to this local endpoint.
+It works by running the llama model locally via Ollama and configuring the OpenAI client to send requests to this local endpoint.

 The code:
-- Uses the same OpenAI SDK interface and code patterns without changes.
+- Uses the same OpenAI SDK interface and code patterns.
 - Avoids incurring costs associated with calling OpenAI’s hosted API.
 - Maintains flexibility to switch models or endpoints by simply changing the base_url or model name.

-This approach mimics OpenAI’s API locally, allowing one to develop and test against powerful language models without external API charges.

-As the purpose of this demo is to show how to wire up a free LLM that can later be replaced by a frontier model.
-Comprehensive tests and error handeling are missing.
+As the purpose of this demo is to show how to wire up a free LLM that can later be replaced by a frontier model, comprehensive tests and error handeling are missing.

 ## Features